 Bites of Health

-.
+Brazil nuts are high in selenium and vitamin E, which contribute to the protection of cells from oxidative stress.
 Cell oxidation is a factor which causes many diseases related to aging and it can affect everybody, so it’s important to protect yourself.
 In fact, Brazil nuts have got more selenium than any other food on the planet!
-Just one Brazil nut contains around 96 micrograms of selenium and the recommended daily amount is 55 micrograms per day
+Just one Brazil nut contains around 96 micrograms of selenium and the recommended daily amount is 55 micrograms per day.

 Facts and Figures